jpmorganchase/salt-ds/.changeset/little-pianos-search.md

 "@salt-ds/core": minor
 ---

-Added `FormFieldGroupContext` to control variant and label placement of grouped Form Fields.
-Added stories to show Form Field Group as a pattern and usage of Stack and Grid Layout components within.
+Added stories to show Form Field Group as a pattern, with usage of Stack and Grid Layout components and shared props across Form Fields and controls

 Added "right" as an option to `FormFieldLabelPlacement` type used in FormField `labelPlacement` prop